Hi,

 We'll find the twist on the other side.

-Before we do that,
+So before we do that,

-Maybe lifting the hips and moving them a little bit to the left,
+Maybe lifting the hips and moving them a little bit to the left.

 And letting the legs fall onto the other side.

-Finding your back on the mat,
+Finding your back on the mat.

-Finding what's comfortable with the legs,
+Comfortable with the legs,

-Maybe staggering the legs a little bit,
+Maybe staggering the legs a little bit shifting around the bolster.

-And once again,
+And once again.

-In terms of the eyes and the focus.
+Finding what's comfortable for you in terms of the eyes and the focus.

-Bringing your head back to center,
+Bringing your head back to center.

-And putting this aside for now.
+I'm putting this aside for now.

-We're going to get into a variation of legs up the wall that I really like,
+We're going to get into a variation of Legs Up The Wall that I really like.

 Which is basically legs of the chair.